swathireddy369/java-core-concepts/README.md

 Your commented code for Java 9 private methods is correct - they can only be used within the interface itself and are useful for avoiding code duplication.

 https://claude.ai/public/artifacts/8794d598-f822-4b64-820f-9abbcdc31bfd

+Day-11:

+Functional interface:
+FunctionalInterfaceEx
+FunInterfaceImpl

+Reflection:

+import java.lang.reflect.*;
+//Reflection defines as a method of examining the class,accessspecifiers ,methods and variables in runtime.
+// it can also changes the bhehaviour of it
+//how it changes:
+// the reflection process can happen in runtime becuase it creates a class object of Class
+//this Class represents the class which are running in jvm
+//at that point jvm creates classobj for that Class to access thses classes
+// once obj is created we can get all meta indformation about partilcur class
+// so that first we need to get particulr class obj right
+// here we have 3 ways to get classObj of our class
+//1.
+Class cObj=class.forName("Eagle");
+//2.
+Class cObj=Eagle.class()
+//3.
+Eagle eobj=new Eagle();
+//   Class cObj=eobj.newInstance();
+public class ReflectionCheck {
+    public static void main(String[] args) {
+        /// class reflection checkingh
+        /// 1.
+        //   Class<?> cObj3 = Class.forName("Eagle");
+        // System.out.println(cObj.getName());
+        // 2.
+        // Class cObj1=Eagle.class;
+        //  System.out.println(cObj1.getName());
+        // //  3.
+        // Eagle eobj=new Eagle();
+        // Class cobj=eobj.getClass();
+        //  System.out.println(cobj.getName());
+        //     System.out.println(cobj.getFields());

+            //method reflcetion
+            Class mObj=Eagle.class;
+            Method allmethods[]=mObj.getMethods();
+            Method decMethods[]=mObj.getMethods();
+            for(Method method2:allmethods){
+                System.out.println(method2);
+            }
+              for(Method method2:decMethods){
+                System.out.println(method2);

+            }
+            Object eobj=new Eagle(); //so cannot create instance as i made class as single but stiil throgh refle tion i can make it lets see
+             Constructor con=mObj.getConstructor("Eagle");
+             con.setAccessible(true);
+             Eagle ealgePrivateConobj=(Eagle)con.newInstance();//seee its private cons and single calls still here able to clreate class so this is also a disadavntag

+            Method method =mObj.getMethod("eat", Integer.class);
+            method.invoke(eobj, 12);

+              //fileds reflcetion
+            Class fObjClass=Eagle.class;
+            Field[] fileds=fObjClass.getDeclaredFields();
+            for(Field field:fileds){
+                System.out.println(field);
+            }
+        Field fed=fObjClass.getDeclaredField("age");
+        fed.setAccessible(true);
+        fed.set(fObjClass,9);

+    }//here it made to change private variable behavious as well so it voilets the oops conpet encapsilatin so this is one of the disadvnatgae

+}

+ class Eagle {
+    private int age;
+    public String name;
+    private Eagle() {//singleton i made this singleton System.out.println("I am constructor");
+    }// constructore
+    public void eat(int age) {
+        System.out.println("I am eat");
+    }// constructor
+    private void jump() {
+        System.out.println("I am constructor");
+    }// constructor
+}

+as observed throgh refelction it voilets the oops concept of encapsulation buy changeprivate filed fron outside and able to crete instance for singleton class outside so not suggestable for use although its not such neccesary we can achive all the behavious with our instance of class and one more all these reflection process done in jvm soo it s performance is also slow
+\

+Annotations:

+before going to start by mention annotations we are giving information to compiler to add additionchecks as per the mentioned annotation like of we metion @oveeride then compiler will check whether same method conatines conatines inmparent or not @Deprecated: if we decide to not to process further on a particulr method then memthion with annotation as @deprecated then whenevr if they trying to use this particuler method they are able to see warnings as it has been deprecated
+@Override: as we all aware of this to override methods in children classses we use this annotation
+@SupressWarnings: usually when we are using a method,class, which is not being processed further then we get deprecation warning message to avoid that we can use this annotation
+@FunctionInterface: it is used to let compiler know that its functional interface
+@Savevarargs(heappollution): this is for solve heappollution issue usually when we assign object reference of one to another polllution may happen and to solve that this will be used, but showing compile time issue s is better to avoid get rid of runtime erros right. instead of ising these kind of warnings and moving forward will cause failure in runtime

+Meta-Anotations:these are the annoatations that tells where particular annotation will be used and some rules it will be over on anotation

+@Target  (type:method,class,field,constructore) it defines where can we use particulr annotaion which is represented below to it
+@Retention: it has (retentionPolicy:source) or class or runtime
+source: mean sthe annotation will be appear in souce our souce java finl eonly once the copiler creates .class files it will not be there ,
+class: here annotation willl be represented in .class file as well but not in runtime run time:  here annotation will go till runtime as we see in reflection (then jvm )
+@Documented: annoattions will be appeared in  geenrated  document
+@Inherited: here the if you mention tus annotation the annotation which are mentiong for parent will also be applicable for child as well
+@Repeatable: here it say can we mention same annotation doublke or multipletimes before java8 it noyt possible after java 98 it is but here to do this we need two steps

+to create annoattion

+@Repeatable(Categories.class); //this is the conatiner to store multiple category values public @interface Category{
+//custom annotation
+String[] name(); //these type would be primitive,enum and string but should not pass args int val();
+}

+public @interface Categories{
+    Category[] val();
+}
+@Category(name:"swathi")
+@Category(name:"rajesh")
+@Category(name:"gopi")
+public class Eagle{

+}

+@CustomAnotations

+as inhave shown in above example we can create custom annoations and by provindg target and retention annotation we add some detial to thet where we use particular annotation and is it repeatable or not